After having published various tutorials on basic chess programming, it is time to move on to more advanced concepts.

 Advanced concepts: Improving the computer thinking

-The above algorithm is simple and does make the computer think in depth.
+The algorithm described above is simple and does make the computer think in depth.
 When using the code below, you will see an obvious latency in computer’s thinking vis-a-vis the time needed by the previous version which thinks in depth of only 1 move.

 However it does not make good moves!